Define a Service

 Session-scoped services

 By default, services are shared: one instance handles all connections.
-Session-scoped services create a new instance per QUIC stream, allowing per-connection state.
+Session-scoped services create a new instance per connection, allowing per-connection state.

 class ChatRoomService: